YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 compiling the source with the "dump source" option `-dsource`.

-## A Note on the Term "Relation"

-In the language of set theory, a relation is essentially a function from the set of arguments to the set of booleans.
-For logicians, a relation symbol is known as a predicate symbol, and by supplying a relation symbol with (all of) its arguments we get an atomic formula.
-Furthermore, atomic formulae are used to build (compound) formulae with logic connectives.
+## Conclusion

-As a consequence, the way we think about a relation changes as well.
-In logic programing and set theory when we think about a relation, we are actually thinking about a function _R_ that can be applied to its arguments and return either true or false, like this:
+In  set theory when we think about a relation, we are actually thinking about a function _R_ that can be applied to its arguments and return either true or false, like this:

 _R(arg<sub>1</sub>, ..., arg<sub>n</sub>)_ = true | false